DrMikeyS/COVIDVaccinePatientSlips/README.md

 ## Video Demo
 [See this video](https://www.youtube.com/watch?v=pA-5K7eZB7Q) for how the process works in detail.

-##  Web Version (for testing)
+##  Testing

-[Use the web based version](https://durhamstudenthealth.co.uk/qr) of the system to test the tool.
 There is a [dummy patient csv](https://raw.githubusercontent.com/DrMikeyS/COVIDVaccinePatientSlips/main/dummy-patient-list.csv) file you can download here to try it.

 ## Run On You Computer